Teapacks: Eurovision and breakup: 2007-2009

-Reunion and return of Yemini: 2014-present
+Reunion: 2014-present

 In 2014, Teapacks reformed and began to tour.
 Their latest album, Avodat kapayim (Manual Labour), was released in September 2016, preceded by the singles "Mi haprovintsial" (What's With the Provincial), "Tsemed ayalot" (Two Deer), "Layla layla tov (Good Night, Good Night), "Avodat kapayim" and "Lo haya lano klum" (We Had Nothing).
 Yemini also returned to Teapacks, but during his time away from them, he had become an Orthodox Jew.
 Due to this, when the video to "Mi haprovintzial" was filmed in February 2016, he was replaced with Motti Yosef.
 Oz explained in an interview with Israel Hayom the rabbinical hoops the band had to jump through to keep performing with Yemini.
 The live show since 2014 features a PowerPoint presentation with the lyrics running behind the band, synced with the songs.
 This is a habit Oz brought to the group from his solo work - new band members Adam Mader (mandolin), Sefi Hirsch (violin), Shachar Yampolsky (keyboards, acoustic guitar), Danielle Krief (backing vocals) and Noam Chen (percussion) all played in Oz' solo band and joined Teapacks in 2014.

 A website called ooooiiii.com, featuring the chorus of "Harabi Joe Capara" on a loop, was created in 2006 and became popular in 2011 after being featured on Vsauce.

+In 2019, the band announced that they would only release singles instead of working on albums, and released the song "#BBBBB" on 19 August that year.
+A song called "Dachlilim" was also released on 9 June 2020, which dates back to the band's reunion in 2013 but had not been recorded.

+The band had been working on an album prior to 7 October 2023, at which point they embarked on a tour playing for refugees and soldiers around Israel.
+On 22 August 2024, the album was announced as Shawarma Beach.
+The band had also previously released Shachachnu eich lachlom, a compilation of non-album singles released between 2018 and 2024, on 21 July.
+Shawarma Beach was released on 20 September, and featured 11 new songs, plus "Croque Madame Croque Monsieur", a song from the band's 2007 Eurovision promo CD.